MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-9-Contractor-Qualifications/subpart-9.4-Debarment-Suspension-Ineligibility/section-9.403.md

 (2) Conducts business, or reasonably may be expected to conduct business, with the Government as an agent or representative of another contractor.

-*Debarring official* means—
+*Conviction* means—

-(1) An agency head; or

-(2) A designee authorized by the agency head to impose debarment.
+(1) A judgment or any other determination of guilt of a criminal offense by any court of competent jurisdiction, whether entered upon a verdict or plea, including a plea of nolo contendere; or

+(2) Any other resolution that is the functional equivalent of a judgment establishing a criminal offense by a court of competent jurisdiction, including probation before judgment and deferred prosecution.
+A disposition without the participation of the court is the functional equivalent of a judgment only if it includes an admission of guilt.

 *Indictment* means indictment for a criminal offense.
 An information or other filing by competent authority charging a criminal offense is given the same effect as an indictment.

 *Legal proceedings* means any civil judicial proceeding to which the Government is a party or any criminal proceeding.
 The term includes appeals from such proceedings.

 *Nonprocurement Common Rule* means the procedures used by Federal Executive Agencies to suspend, debar, or exclude individuals or entities from participation in nonprocurement transactions under Executive Order 12549.
 Examples of nonprocurement transactions are grants, cooperative agreements, scholarships, fellowships, contracts of assistance, loans, loan guarantees, subsidies, insurance, payments for specified use, and donation agreements.

-*Suspending official* means—

-(1) An agency head; or

-(2) A designee authorized by the agency head to impose suspension.
+See 2 CFR part 180 and agency enacting regulations in 2 CFR subtitle B.

+*Pre-notice letter* means a written correspondence issued to a contractor in a suspension or debarment matter, which does not immediately result in an exclusion or ineligibility.
+The letter is issued at the discretion of the suspending and debarring official.
+The letter is not a mandatory step in the suspension or debarment process.

 *Unfair trade practices* means the commission of any of the following acts by a contractor: